Start planning your trip

 The rainy season (tsuyu in Japanese) is the period of severe rainfall and cloudy weather, annually occurring from the end of May and until the middle of July.
 This phenomenon occurs not only in Japan, but also in southern China and South Korea.

 Geographically, the rainy season isn’t typical in Hokkaido, the northernmost prefecture in Japan.
-The reason for this is because the rain clouds, or the seasonal rain front which take over Japan’s sky, get weaker as they move to the north of the country, so Hokkaido doesn’t have the long spells of rain typical of the rainy season.
+The reason for this is that the rain clouds, or the seasonal rain front which take over Japan’s sky, get weaker as they move to the north of the country, so Hokkaido doesn’t have the long spells of rain typical of the rainy season.

 Photo by Pixta